SimonMoynihan33/fur-ever-mates-adoption/README.md

 Finally, the signup page is where we wish to use vibrant and bright colors to convey a sense of happiness and hope.
 The red background image keeps in line with the page's theme, with a signup form including a dark background to add contrast and make the text easier to read.

 ## Testing

+### Manual Testing

+In addition to automated testing, extensive manual testing was conducted to ensure that the site functions correctly across different browsers and devices.
+This included checking:

+- Responsiveness on various screen sizes (desktop, tablet, and mobile).
+- Functionality of navigation links and buttons.
+- Form submission and validation.
+- Image loading and aspect ratios.
+- Each media link opens in new tab.

+Also, the final website was sent around to family and friends, none of which came back with any faults.
+This included 10 or more individuals on varying screen sizes.

 ### Lighthouse scores
 - **Desktop**